 How do you measure your success as a presenter?
 If people take action as a result of hearing your information then you are on the right path.
-Every time we speak we are trying to get others to do something in response to the information we provide.
+Every time we speak we are trying to get others to do something in response to the information we send.
 "Raising awareness" is never enough.
-At a minimum, we want acknowledgment that they heard what we said.
-Additionally, we typically want them to use the information, communicate it to others, and/or implement it.
+At a minimum, we want them to acknowledge that they heard what we said.
+Additionally, we typically want them to use the information, communicate it to others, or implement it.
 If we want others to take action, they have to trust and believe in us.

-In Silent Messages, Albert Mehrabian, Professor Emeritus of Psychology at UCLA. reports on the extensive research on trust and believability.
-Study after study finds that people attend to three parts of a message to determine trust and believability: the visual, vocal and verbal.
+In Silent Messages, Albert Mehrabian, retired professor of linguistics at UCLA. summarizes the extensive research literature on trust and believability.
+Study after study finds that people attend to three parts of a message to determine trust and believability: the verbal, vocal and visual.
+The verbal part is the words used.
+The vocal part is the sound of the voice.
 The visual part is the body language.
-The vocal part is the sound of the voice.
-The verbal part is the words used.